Kostelec nad Labem

 Kostelec nad Labem (/cs/; Elbekosteletz) is a town in Mělník District in the Central Bohemian Region of the Czech Republic.
 It has about 4,500 inhabitants.
+The town is located on the Elbe River in the Central Elbe Table.

+Kostelec nad Labem was founded in the 13th century and was a dowry town of Bohemian queens.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Kostelec nad Labem consists of two municipal parts (in brackets population according to the 2021 census):